Sohom-Roy/FUTURE_DS_03/README.md

 ---

 ## ⭐ **Connect**
-If you'd like to view my notebook, see the [`.ipynb` file in this repository](./College%20Event%20Feedback%20Analysis%20-%20Future%20Interns.ipynb).
+If you'd like to view the notebook, see the [`.ipynb` file in this repository](./Copy_of_student_feedback.ipynb).

-For questions or feedback, feel free to connect with me on [LinkedIn](https://www.linkedin.com/).
+For questions or feedback, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sohom-roy-009588314).